-21 Eth-Port1- MAJ 0 2 is set when Ethernet Port 1 is Check to make sure the
+18 Eth-Port1- MAJ 0 2 is set when Ethernet Port 1 is Check to make sure the

 Down not operational.
 Note that, if ethernet cable is connected at

-the user commands the port to both ends.
-If this port is not to
+the user commands the port both ends.
+If this port is not

-be disabled," this alarm is be used, then Ethernet Port
+to be disabled," this alarm is to be used, then Ethernet Port

 cleared.
 The alarm is set only can be disabled to clear this

-when it is a fault condition and alarm.
+when it is a fault condition alarm.

-disabling of the port is not
+and disabling of the port is not

 considered a fault.

-22 Eth-Mgmt- MAJ 0 2 is set when Ethernet Port 2 is Check to make sure the
+19 Eth-Mgmt- MAJ 0 2 is set when Ethernet Port 2 is Check to make sure the

 Down not operational.
 Note that, if ethernet cable is connected at

-the user commands the port to both ends.
-If this port is not to
+the user commands the port both ends.
+If this port is not

-be disabled," this alarm is be used, then Ethernet Port
+to be disabled," this alarm is to be used, then Ethernet Port

 cleared.
 The alarm is set only can be disabled to clear this

-when it is a fault condition and alarm.
+when it is a fault condition alarm.

-disabling of the port is not
+and disabling of the port is not

 considered a fault.

-23 Eth-Same- CRI 0 0 is set when any of the Ethernet Configure the ethernet ports to
+20 Eth-Same- CRI 0 0 is set when any of the Configure the ethernet ports

-Subnet ports are on the same subnet. use different subnets.
+Subnet Ethernet ports are on the to use different subnets.

+same subnet.
+This is

-This is problematic for PTP
+problematic for PTP because

-because PTP requires that the
+PTP requires that the data is

-data is timestamped on the
+timestamped on the physical

-physical port which received
+port which received the

-the packet.
-Due to the routing
+packet.
+Due to the routing and

-and socket parsing within the
+socket parsing within the

 network, if 2 ports have the

 same subnet, the data may

 actually be received on a

 different physical port.
-For PTP
+For

-that would then mean that the
+PTP that would then mean

-timestamp was for a
+that the timestamp was for a

 completely different path than

 what may be intended.
 Worse

 yet, if a timing port and the

 management port are on the

 same subnet then the PTP

 traffic may be received over

 the management port, which

 does not have the hardware

 timestamping capabilities.
-That

-makes all timestamps in the
+That makes all timestamps in

-communication '0'.
-NOTE: The
+the communication '0'.
+NOTE:

-above is only an issue if you are
+The above is only an issue if

-using PTP as unicast on an IPv4
+you are using PTP as unicast

-network.
-If you are multicast,
+on an IPv4 network.
+If you are

-or using IPv6 or 802.3 then this

-alarm can be safely ignored.